Phazorknight/Cogito/docs/documentation.md

 ## Basic Game Scene Setup
+Here's a short video showing on how to set up a minimal scene to work with Cogito: [Cogito Scene Setup](https://youtu.be/KXcOj4LhOrY)

 To fully work, you need 3 Prefab Scenes in your scene + the following references set up in their inspector.
 These nodes should be in this order in the scene tree:
 - player.tscn
   - Reference to Pause Menu node